-For simplicity of illustration, a "probabilistic arc" is used from transition $Send^i$ to places O_0^i through O_5^i .
+O_0^i through O_5^i .
 A probabilistic arc is a shorthand to denote that the token deposited by a transition, say $Send^i$, can end up in exactly one of the destination places.
-Formally, this behavior is obtained with one extra place and a set of immediate transitions.
+Formally, this behavior is be obtained with one extra place and a set of immediate transitions.
 For the branches from $Send^i$ to O_0^i through O_5^i , we specify a probability of 1/6, since we assume that the destination node for a packet generated at node i is uniformly chosen among the remaining nodes.

 The packets arrive to each node from the local processor (through the local port) and from the six neighbor nodes (through neighbor ports).
-Places with a superscript n(i, 0) through n(i, 5) are in the individual SPNs representing the six neighbor nodes.
-They are drawn smaller for clarity.
-For example, place $O_3^{n(i,0)}$ is the place in the SPN for the neighbor n(i, 0) of i.
+Places with a superscript n(i,0) through n(i,5) are in the individual SPNs representing the six neighbor nodes.
+For example, place $O_3^{n(i,0)}$ is the place in the SPN for the neighbor n(i,0) of i.

 The packet transfer from the neighbor nodes is the same as from the local processor.
 First of all, for each packet arriving at node i, a buffer must be reserved.
 Firing of immediate transition GB_j^i , (j = 0, ..., 5) reserves the buffer inside node i if there is one available, represented by a token in place EB_i .
 The firing of transition FB_j^i corresponds to the packet transfer by the input port j to a node i.
-When the packet transfer is complete, the buffer occupied by this packet in the previous node n(i, j) is released by returning a token to place $EB^{n(i,j)}$.
+When the packet transfer is complete, the buffer occupied by this packet in the previous node n(i,j) is released by returning a token to place $EB^{n(i,j)}$ (we omit these places for clarity).